 - Change your answer if you have a good reason: If you misunderstood a question the first time you saw it, be sure to change your response accordingly.
 If you understood the question, but are waffling back and forth go with your first instinct and move on.

-Tips for Essay Tests
+Tips for Essay Exams

 Read the question carefully